xqwen/fastenloc/README.md

-# fastENLOC: fast enrichment estimation aided colocalization analysis
+# FastENLOC: Fast Enrichment Estimation Aided Colocalization Analysis

 **Version 3.1**

-This repository contains the software implementation of fastENLOC, which enables integrative genetic association analysis of molecular QTL data and GWAS data.
+This repository contains the software implementation of FastENLOC, which enables integrative genetic association analysis of molecular QTL data and GWAS data.
 The statistical model and the key computational procedures are described in \[1\], \[2\], \[3\], and \[4\].

 For questions/comments regarding the software package, please contact Xiaoquan (William) Wen (xwen at umich dot edu).

-## New features in version 3.1
+## New Features in Version 3.1

 - Unified VCF input format for both complex- and molecular-trait data
 - Approximate computation with only summary-level data